Yinghao-Li/CHMM-ALT/README.md

 # CHMM-ALT

 **Important**: The dependency to submodule "seqlbtoolkit" is currently broken.
 Will fix this in several days.
+In the meanwhile, you can use the implementation in [Wrench](https://github.com/JieyuZ2/wrench) for experiments.

 **Al**ternate-**t**raining for **C**onditional **h**idden **M**arkov **m**odel and BERT-NER.